ExE-Venom/Discord-Bot/README.md

 # <img src="https://cdn.discordapp.com/emojis/1015745034076819516.png" width="25px" height="25px">》FAQ
 > Q: How to get access to Developers Commands?
+>
-> A: You will have to set them up via MongoDB or run the below command.
+> A: You will have to configure them via MongoDB or run the command below.

 ```bash
 npm run add-dev YOUR_Discord_ID